WICG/fenced-frame/README.md

 Third party iframes can communicate with their embedding page using mechanisms such as postMessage, attributes (e.g., size and name), and permissions.
 A number of recently proposed APIs (such as [Interest group based advertising](https://github.com/michaelkleber/turtledove), [Conversion Lift Measurements](https://github.com/w3c/web-advertising/blob/master/support_for_advertising_use_cases.md#conversion-lift-measurement)) provide some degree of unpartitioned storage to embedded documents.
 Once third-party cookies have been removed, such documents should not be allowed to communicate with their embedders, else they will be able to join their cross-site user identifiers with the embedder’s, which would allow for user tracking.
 This explainer proposes a new form of embedded document, called a fenced frame, that these new APIs can use to isolate themselves from their embedders, preventing cross-site recognition.

 ## Related documents
-For design details of fenced frames for ads use cases, please see [here](https://docs.google.com/document/d/17rtX55WkxMcfh6ipuhP4mNULIVxUApvYt4ZYXfX2x-s/edit?usp=sharing).
+For design details of fenced frames for ads use cases, please see [Fenced Frames for Ads Design](https://docs.google.com/document/d/17rtX55WkxMcfh6ipuhP4mNULIVxUApvYt4ZYXfX2x-s/edit?usp=sharing).

 ## Goals